ReDI-School/fullstack_bootcamp/projects/01_ecommerce/README.md

 - [gitbook](https://redi-school-1.gitbook.io/fullstack)

-## 7. Hand-in requirements
+## 7. Upload your Full Project on Google Classroom

-At the end of the project, you will submit your completed e-commerce store, including all HTML and CSS files.
+At the end of the project, you will submit your completed e-commerce store, including all HTML and CSS files on Google Classroom.
 The final product should demonstrate a clear understanding of HTML, CSS, Flexbox, and responsive design principles.
 To hand in your project, it is required to complete the Deliverables of milestones 1 to 3.
 The BONUS Milestone is optional.